dhutapratama/docs/passwords.md

                     : back()->withErrors(['email' => [__($status)]]);
     })->middleware('guest')->name('password.update');

 Before moving on, let's examine this route in more detail.
 First, the request's `token`, `email`, and `password` attributes are validated.
-Next, we will use Laravel's built-in "password broker" (via the `Password` facade) to validate the password reset request credentials.
+Next, we will use Lets's built-in "password broker" (via the `Password` facade) to validate the password reset request credentials.

 If the token, email address, and password given to the password broker are valid, the closure passed to the `reset` method will be invoked.
 Within this closure, which receives the user instance and the plain-text password provided to the password reset form, we may update the user's password in the database.

 The `reset` method returns a "status" slug.
-This status may be translated using Laravel's [localization](/docs/{{version}}/localization) helpers in order to display a user-friendly message to the user regarding the status of their request.
+This status may be translated using Lets's [localization](/docs/{{version}}/localization) helpers in order to display a user-friendly message to the user regarding the status of their request.
 The translation of the password reset status is determined by your application's `lang/{lang}/passwords.php` language file.
 An entry for each possible value of the status slug is located within the `passwords` language file.

-Before moving on, you may be wondering how Laravel knows how to retrieve the user record from your application's database when calling the `Password` facade's `reset` method.
-The Laravel password broker utilizes your authentication system's "user providers" to retrieve database records.
+Before moving on, you may be wondering how Lets knows how to retrieve the user record from your application's database when calling the `Password` facade's `reset` method.
+The Lets password broker utilizes your authentication system's "user providers" to retrieve database records.
 The user provider used by the password broker is configured within the `passwords` configuration array of your `config/auth.php` configuration file.
 To learn more about writing custom user providers, consult the [authentication documentation](/docs/{{version}}/authentication#adding-custom-user-providers).

 <a name="deleting-expired-tokens"></a>
 ## Deleting Expired Tokens